Remaking The World

 Remaking The World profiles the personal, social and political aspects of Islamic activism in Egypt, asking why people become fundamentalists, how fundamentalist communities coalesce, how they attempt to change their society, and how they view their relationships with the secular world.

-The program examines the work and beliefs of Adil Hussein, a devout Muslim and newspaper editor whose paper serves as the de facto voice of the Muslim Brotherhood, an Islamic movement founded in 1928 and devoted to the concept of Islamic law as a basis for modern life.
-Islamic activists in this program believe that a return to Islam can cure the problems of their ailing society.
+The program examines the work of Adil Hussein, a devout Muslim journalist whose newspaper serves as the de facto voice of the Muslim Brotherhood.
+The Brotherhood is an Islamic movement founded in 1928 devoted to the concept of Islamic law as a basis for modern life.
+Islamic activists in this program believed that a return to Islam can cure the problems of their ailing society.
 Hussein and his family are both traditional and modern, and insist that Islam is not in conflict with modern science and technology.